-Shift Work Disorder: How to Survive Long Nights at Work
+Shift Work Sleep Disorder: How to Survive Long Nights at Work

-Shift work disorder (SWD) happens when your body doesn't follow a natural sleep-wake rhythm.
+Shift work Sleep disorder (SWSD) happens when your body doesn't follow a natural sleep-wake rhythm.

-Symptoms of SWD include excessive sleepiness coupled with insomnia.
+Symptoms of SWSD include excessive sleepiness coupled with insomnia.

 You can take steps to "trick" your brain into adapting to a sleep-wake schedule that fits your work life.